This post may contain affiliate links, view our disclosure.

 - Chicken Options: Leftover roast chicken is another great option here.
 You can also use raw boneless, skinless chicken breasts or thighs; cut them into bite-sized pieces and cook them for 5 minutes before adding the onion and bell pepper to the skillet.
 Another option is to use canned, drained chicken breast.

-- Spice Options: If you prefer, you can omit the chili powder, garlic powder, onion powder, ground cumin, salt, Mexican oregano, and black pepper and instead use 3 tablespoons of your favorite taco seasoning.
+- Spice Options: If you prefer, you can streamline the spices!
+Omit the chili powder, garlic powder, onion powder, ground cumin, salt, Mexican oregano, and black pepper and instead use 3 tablespoons of your favorite taco seasoning.

 - To Soften the Flour Tortillas: To help prevent the tortillas from cracking when you roll the burritos, you can soften the tortillas first.
 To do so, stack the tortillas layered between damp paper towels, place them on a microwave-safe plate, and microwave them in 20-second intervals until warm.